Basic (BRC) or Intermediate (BRC2)?

 - Do you currently ride a motorcycle on public roads?

-- Can you comfortably ride a motorcycle around a closed course without putting your feet down, or worry of tipping over?
+- Can you comfortably ride a motorcycle around a closed course without putting your feet down or worrying about tipping over?

 - Do you already have the fundamentals of starting, stopping, cornering, and shifting gears?

-If this is you, then we recommend the Intermediate (BRC2) class.
+If this is you, then we recommend the Intermediate (BRC2) class for your motorcycle license.